The Wheel Conditions and K-theoretic Hall Algebras: Motivation

-The study of the $K$-theoretic Hall algebra of a surface was initiated by Vasserot and Schiffmann \cite{schiffmann2013}, who constructed the $K$-theoretic Hall algebra of the affine plane $\mathbb{A}^{2}$, and studied its action on the $K$-theory of Hilbert schemes of points of $\mathbb{A}^{2}$.
-The constructions of $K$-theoretic Hall algebra were generalized by Minets \cite{minets2018cohomological} for Higgs sheaves over a curve, and the author \cite{zhao2019k}, and Kapranov-Vasserot \cite{kapranov2019cohomological} for any projective surface $S$.
-Porta and Sala \cite{porta2019categorification} categorized these Hall algebras.
+Schiffmann--Vasserot \cite{schiffmann2013} and Feigin--Tsymbaliuk \cite{feigin2011} constructed the Fock space representation of the quantum toroidal algebra $U_{q,t}(\ddot{\mathfrak{gl}}_{1})$ on the $\mathrm{K}$-theory of Hilbert schemes of points on $\mathbb{A}^{2}$, generalizing the action of Nakajima and Grojnowski on cohomology groups.
+In \cite{schiffmann2013}, Schiffmann--Vasserot introduced the $\mathrm{K}$-theoretic Hall algebra, an associative algebra on the Grothendieck group of the moduli stack of zero-dimensional coherent sheaves on $\mathbb{A}^{2}$.
+They proved that the $\mathrm{K}$-theoretic Hall algebra is isomorphic to $U_{q,t}(\ddot{\mathfrak{gl}}_{1})^+$, which acts on the $\mathrm{K}$-theory of Hilbert schemes of points on $\mathbb{A}^{2}$ through Hecke correspondences.
+In \cite{feigin2011}, Feigin--Tsymbaliuk considered a homomorphism from the positive part $U_{q,t}(\ddot{\mathfrak{gl}}_{1})^+$ to a shuffle algebra $\mathrm{SH}$ with a set of conditions called ``wheel conditions'', and constructed the representation via the shuffle presentation.
+The definition of the $\mathrm{K}$-theoretic Hall algebra was generalized by Minets \cite{minets2018cohomological} for Higgs sheaves over a curve, and by the author \cite{zhao2019k} and Kapranov--Vasserot \cite{kapranov2019cohomological} for any projective surface $S$.
+Porta and Sala \cite{porta2019categorification} categorified these Hall algebras.

+The purpose of this note is to compare the two presentations of the quantum toroidal algebra $U_{q,t}(\ddot{\mathfrak{gl}}_{1})$ and in particular, to give a geometric interpretation of the wheel conditions in the shuffle algebra presentation of $U_{q,t}(\ddot{\mathfrak{gl}}_{1})$, which can be naturally generalized to the $\mathrm{K}$-theoretic Hall algebra of any quiver $Q$.

+\begin{remark} After the first version of the paper was posted on arXiv, the approach of this paper has been extensively generalized by Negu\c{t} \cite{negut2023,NSO2025} to give a presentation of the positive part of the quantum toroidal algebra associated to any quiver $Q$ through the shuffle algebra with wheel conditions.
+Recently, it was also studied by Gubarevich \cite{Gubarevich} for the wheel conditions of the Hall induction for cotangent representations. \end{remark}